Embedding Workflow Builder

 Opening the workflow builder directly

-If you know the ID of an workflow, you can open it directly using prismatic.showWorkflow
+If you know the ID of an workflow, you can open it directly using prismatic.showWorkflow.

-You will need to get the workflow's ID using the prismatic.graphqlRequest
+You will need to get the workflow's ID using the prismatic.graphqlRequest function:

-const embeddedDivId = "embedded-marketplace-div";
+const embeddedDivId = "embedded-workflow-div";

 interface Workflow {